nzstoyanov21/No-Name/README.md

 ## 🚀 How to run <a name="install"></a>
 *The following instructions are going to show you how to set up the project*

-### Get the release from the releases page.
-Download the latest release from the releases page and run the exe file

 ### Compile from source
 - Prerequisites